Body text

 To customize the typography across your entire website, let’s start with selecting the body tag and navigate to the Style Selector and select the pink HTML tag for Body.
 Then proceed to make the font customizations you would like to make.
 Best practice is to only change the font family, and not the size.
 Text color should be set at the lowest point possible, so that text color can be inherited as elements cascade.
 If you are sure that you want all body text to be the same color - say you are doing a dark mode website for example - then you should modify the text color at the body tag, otherwise only font family.

 Select the first heading - Heading 1 - and navigate to the Style Selector.
 Inside of this menu, you’ll see a pink All H1 Headings tag.
 You’ll select this tag to style the H1 HTML tag.
-As long as you have this tag selected, any changes you make to the styles panel will be reflected by all H1 tags in your project - globally.
+As long as you have this tag selected, any chances you make to the styles panel will be reflected by all H1 tags in your project - globally.

 .